Since I have started this blog, Excel timesheet calculator template has been one of the most requested ones.

 - Specify the weekend.
-You can select from No Weekend, 1-day weekend (Mon, Tue…) or 2-days Weekend (Fri & Sat, Sat & Sun..).
+You can select from various options in the drop-down.
+The options include – No Weekend, 1-day weekend (Mon, Tue…) or 2-days Weekend (Fri & Sat, Sat & Sun..).
 As soon as you select the weekend, those days get shaded in red in the timesheet.

 - Specify the Start Time, # of Regular Hours, and Hourly Rate (Regular and Overtime).
 The start time should be in the hh:mm format (24-hour format).
 For example, 6 AM would be 06:00 and 6 PM would be 18:00.

 - Enter the In and Out time for a date, and break hours (if any).
-It will automatically calculate the total number of Regular hours and Overtime (OT) hours.
+There are formulas in this template that will automatically calculate the total number of Regular hours and Overtime (OT) hours.

 - Note that break hours are deducted automatically from regular hours.

-A couple of points to keep in mind while using this Excel Timesheet Calculator template:
+A couple of points to keep in mind while using this Excel Timesheet template: